ms/buildtogether.tech/git-solo/index.md

 ```

 {: .continue}
-The `-v` flag (short for "verbose") tells Git to print more than just the
+The `-v` option (short for "verbose") tells Git to print more than just the
 remote's name.
 The remote itself is called `origin`, and Git lists two URLs for
 it because in theory you can download (or "fetch") from one and upload (or
 "push") to another.
 (I have been using Git for sixteen years, and have never